Tag: Banking

 Risks and Challenges

-Despite the recent rally, SoFi faces several headwinds:
+Despite its successes, SoFi faces several headwinds:

 Opportunities and Catalysts